CompareGroup/cg-charts/README.md

-# cg-charts
+# cg-helm-charts
-This repo contains helm charts
+This repo contains helm charts that we created ourselves or were not available via the artifacthub url.
+- wyrihaximusnet/redirect/0.9.5